 Geological Natural Hazards

-The overall aim of the module is to give students a clear understanding of the processes that lead to and govern geological natural hazards (earthquakes, volcanic eruptions, tsunamis, ground stability and landslide hazards, floods, bolide impacts).
-This includes the underlying physical principles behind each process, their geological and geomorphological context, and factors that determine their magnitude and impacts.
-The module also aims to provide students with an understanding of risk and vulnerability in relation to geological hazards, and to explore how we can monitor and mitigate their impacts.
+This module will give you a clear understanding of the processes that lead to and govern geological natural hazards (earthquakes, volcanic eruptions, tsunamis, ground stability and landslide hazards, floods, and bolide impacts).
+This includes the underlying physical principles behind each process, their geological and geomorphological context, and the factors that determine their magnitude and impacts.
+The module will also provide you with an understanding of risk and vulnerability in relation to geological hazards and to explore how we can monitor and mitigate their impacts.

 - Understand the nature, principal causes and the effects of a range of geological hazards.

-- Understand how geological and human factors determine hazards and risks associated with natural geological processes.
+- Understand how geological and human factors determine hazards and the risks associated with natural geological processes.

 - Evaluate mitigation strategies for geological natural hazards based on an understanding of potential impacts and vulnerability.

 - Coursework based on practical module content